-Students are expected to take RSE, Relationships and Health Education seriously.
+Students are expected to take Relationships Education, RSE and Health Education seriously.
 Students are expected to listen, be considerate of other students' feelings and beliefs, comply with class-set confidentiality rules and support one another with issues that arise during class.
-Students who fail to follow these standards of behaviour will be dealt with under the Trust's Behaviour Policy and each school's Behaviour Procedures.
+Students who fail to follow these standards of behaviour will be dealt with under the Trust's behaviour policy.

-5. Delivery of RSE and Relationships Education
+5 Delivery of Relationships Education, RSE and Health Education

-RSE will be delivered in a non-judgmental, factual way allowing scope for children and young people to ask questions in a safe environment.
-Teachers will tailor the delivery of RSE to meet the specific needs of the students in that class, and to be responsive to their behaviour and development.
+Relationships Education, RSE and Health Education will be delivered in a nonjudgmental, factual way allowing scope for children and young people to ask questions in a safe environment.
+Teachers will tailor the delivery of Relationships Education, RSE and Health Education to meet the specific needs of the students in that class, and to be responsive to their behaviour and development.
 Classes will explore different attitudes, values and social labels, and develop skills that will enable our students to make informed decisions regarding sex and relationships as well as being able to differentiate between fact, opinion and belief and an understanding of the law on various topics.
 Students will be taught the anatomically correct names for body parts, but slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use.